ef-labs/oss-parent/README.md

 # Englishtown oss-parent
-This should be the parent pom for Englishtown open source projects.
+This should be the parent pom for Englishtown open source maven projects.

-# Configuration
+## Configuration
 Add the following to your pom:

 ```xml